hot-glue-for-rails/hot-glue/README.md

 Let's say instead you don't want to expose the full list of all users to this controller, but instead make your user enter the full email address of the user to identify them.

-Instead of a drop-down, the interface will present an input box for the user to supply an email.
+Instead of a drop-down, the interface will present an input box for the user to supply an *search by* email.

-TODO: Auto-add
+** Note: Current implementation does not work in conjunction with hawked associations to protect against users from accessing associated records not within scope.**
+TODO: make it work with hawked associations to protect against users from accessing associated records not within scope

 ## "Thing" Label